mgcordova/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/1a88ce0f-39ea-4ac7-8f71-659be797c71f)

-<p>Now we need to allow traffic on port 53 (DNS) so Client-1 can resolve the domain through dc-1.</p>
+<p>Now we need to allow traffic on port 53 (DNS) so Client-1 can resolve the domain through dc-1 by seting security rules.</p>

 <p>Go to the top of the webpage and search "Network Security Groups.
-This should pop appear and make sure it is not the classic version.
-Click dc-1-nsg</p>
+This should appear and make sure it is not the classic version.
+Then you want to click dc-1-nsg</p>

 ![image](https://github.com/user-attachments/assets/0d5fd48d-0e32-43a6-bab4-155e1c891f05)